-Rebecca R. Hill, DNP, MSN, FNP-C is the recipient of the 2019 M. Louise Fitzpatrick Nursing Scholarship Award.
+Rebecca Russo Hill, PhD(c), DNP, FNP-C is the recipient of the 2020 Margaret L. McClure Scholarship Award.
 Rebecca earned her BSN from the University of Rhode Island in 2006, her MSN and post-master’s certificate in nursing education from Duke University in 2010 and her DNP from Duke University in 2013.
-Rebecca is a family nurse practitioner and certified as a nurse educator.
+Rebecca is a family nurse practitioner and certified as a lactation counselor and nurse educator.

-Rebecca is a life-long learner who mentors peers and students, encouraging them to improve nursing care, advance nursing science, and advocate for the profession and those we care for.
-She maintains her clinical practice, teaching roles, and research studies while raising her three children alongside her husband Jonathan.
-Rebecca seeks to advance the state of the science surrounding tongue-tie and its associated sequalae on infant feeding.
+Rebecca will collaborate with other health profession disciplines to advance the state of the science surrounding infant feeding, tongue-tie, and frenotomy.
 Her dissertation research will provide the foundation for a lifelong program of research to improve health care for mothers and their children.

 Rebecca is an active member of several professional organizations including the American Nurses Association (ANA), American Association of Nurse Practitioners (AANP), the National League for Nursing (NLN) and Sigma Theta Tau International (STTI).
 Rebecca resides in Massachusetts, raising three children alongside her husband Jonathan.